seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 The `Makefile` file contains instructions that tell the `make` command what to do.
 If you want to see what's in it, type `cat Makefile`.
 I won't explain what you see except to say that you can see a command to `make` at end of this file that tells it what to do if you type `make clean` at the Console prompt.

-Go ahead and **run `make clean`**.
+Go ahead and **run `make clean`** in the shell.

 What happened?
 You might want to run `ls` again.
 Yup, it removed all the files that `make` made in our previous runs. `make` is a powerful program that you can learn about from resources on the web.

 Let's have `make` be a bit more talkative about what it is doing.
-Recall that Replit ran `make -s` when we hit the big green run button.
+Recall that we ran `make -s`.
 The `-s` parameter to `make` tells it to stay silent while it runs.
 We can remove it to see what `make` was doing for us.

-**At the Console prompt, type `make clean`, hit return, then type `make` and hit return**.
+**In the shell, type `make clean`, hit return, then type `make` and hit return**.

 You should see to commands that both start with `clang`, which is one of the C compilers that you can use.

 So, we're definitely running a C compiler.
-It just happens to be buried in this `make` command, which itself is buried in Replit's big green button.
+It just happens to be buried in this `make` command.
 This is done to try and hide the complexity of what it takes to compile a C program.

 But what about the preprocessing step.
 Well, that is buried within the C compiler.
 It's one of the first things that the C compiler does with our `main.c`.

-To see this, **type `clang -E main.c` at the Console prompt and hit return**.
+To see this, **type `clang -E main.c` in the shell and hit return**.

 A whole bunch of stuff is printed on the Console.
-So much, in fact, that you can't scroll back far enough to see everything (i.e., the Console output buffer isn't big enough).
+So much, in fact, that you might not be able to scroll back far enough to see everything (i.e., the shell's output buffer might not be big enough).
 At the end of this listing, however, you can see what looks like most of our `main.c` program.

 What's missing is the `#include` statement, and that's because the C preprocessor run inside of clang's execution replaced that `#include` directive with the code in `stdio.h`.
 Thank goodness we didn't have to type all this, huh?